prsnt/ELT-Admin-Panel/README.md

-Sure, here's a README file content based on the provided code:

----

 # Admin Panel Project (Python Flask-based)

 This repository contains the source code for an Admin Panel developed using Python Flask.
 The Admin Panel offers an interface for managing various functionalities within the system.